 4. Fennel

 Period pains are extremely common; however, they might sometimes interfere with your regular schedule.
 Fortunately, you can take measures to reduce the pain and discomfort produced by these cramps.
+If the pain does not go away after a few days or becomes so severe that you cannot function, see your gynecologist at the earliest.

 In conclusion, period pain is a common experience for many women, and there are several ways to control periods pain.
 One can alleviate pain and discomfort by following a few pain relief tips.
 Some of the information discussed in the blog include exercising regularly, using heat therapy, taking pain relievers as directed, practicing relaxation techniques, and making dietary changes.